Abraham Rajchmann: Communist

 Rajchmann was a member of the Communist International (Comintern) Pass-Apparat, an industrial scale identity document forging operation, that was started in Berlin in 1919–1920 and eventually had offices all over Europe.

-For much of the 1930s, Rajchmann worked as an agent for Comintern.
+For much of the 1930s, Rajchmann worked as an agent for the Comintern.
 In 1937, Rajchmann was contacted by Léon Grossvogel, to request he obtain several Polish passports and to accompany several Jewish refugees to the consulate to act as interpreter, in their application for passports.